Juliet Monologue (Act 2, Scene 2) “O Romeo, Romeo, wherefore art thou Romeo?” | Monologues Unpacked

 Discard your parents and disown your name.

-Or if you won’t do that, tell me you love me and I’ll no longer be called Capulet.
+Or if you won’t do that, tell me you love me and I’ll no longer keep my name of Capulet.

 It’s only your name that is my enemy: